mcneel/developer.rhino3d.com/_guide_topics/grasshopper/your_first_component_windows.md

 ---

 ## Footnotes
-1. Set your project as the start-up project in Visual Studio.
-2. From the *Debug* menu in Visual Studio, click *Start Debugging*
-3. After Rhino starts, run the *GrasshopperDeveloperSettings* command
-4. Clear the *Memory load .GHA assemblies using COFF byte arrays* checkbox
-5. Click *Add Folder* and add the bin\Debug output folder of your project to Grasshopper's search path
-6. (Optional) Automatically start Grasshopper every time Rhino starts
-    1. From the *Tools* menu, click *Options*, then click *General*
-    2. In the *Run these commands every time Rhino starts* text area, type *_Grasshopper* then click *OK*
-7. Close Rhino

-## Debugging your Component
-1. Set breakpoints as needed
 [^1]: **Line numbers** in Visual Studio can be enabled and disabled in **Tools** > **Options...** > **Text Editor** section > **All Languages** entry > **General** sub-entry > **Settings** subsection > check **Line numbers**.
 Click **OK** to close the **Options** dialog.